Travel Insurance for cancer patients in Australia

-Which travel insurance brands on finder may cover you if you've had cancer?
+Which Australian travel insurance providers cover you if you've had cancer?

 |Travel insurance brand||Cancers types that are automatically covered by travel insurance||Apply|

 Can you get travel insurance that covers cancer?

 Yes.
-Anyone who has or has had cancer can get travel insurance.
+Anyone who has cancer can or has had cancer in the past can get travel insurance.
 However, whether or not you’ll be covered for the condition itself varies both from insurer to insurer and from person to person.

-There are insurers out there such as All Clear Travel Insurance that specialise in medical travel insurance and are more likely to offer comprehensive cover, albeit for higher premiums.
+Brands like All Clear Travel Insurance specialise in medical travel insurance and are more likely to offer comprehensive cover, albeit for higher premiums.
 All Clear considers travellers at all stages of cancer for a range of cancer types including bowel cancer, breast cancer, lung cancer, lymphoma and prostate cancer.

 In some cases, it will also provide cover for people with terminal conditions, so long as your prognosis is for six months or more, a doctor says you're "fit" to travel and your transport provider agrees to take you.

 Non-specialist travel insurer

-- A medical assessment that determines you’re fit to travel.
+- A medical assessment that determines that you’re fit to travel.

 - Whether you’re in remission and how long that has been the case (6 to 12 months is often a minimum requirement).